elke-space4good/Energy-Poverty-JRC/README.md

 ## Requirements

+IMPORTANT UPDATE:
-IMPORTANT UPDATE: for the hackathon, we will focus on solar energy (NOT wind).
-Also, for the sake of simplicity batteries and storage systems will be disregarded (out of scope).
-Further, even though the energy marketplace platform should be created for a European geographical scope, for the purposes of the hackathon we will be using Amsterdam data.
+-For the hackathon we will focus on solar energy (NOT wind).
+-Batteries and storage systems will be disregarded (out of scope for simplicity).
+-Even though the energy marketplace platform should be created for a European geographical scope, for the hackathon we will be using Amsterdam data.

 The energy platform should meet the following requierements (from Technical Annex by JRC):
 1. Marketplace: Enable and register transfers of energy between different private producers, other community consumers and people in need (energy poverty candidates).